pigshell/pigshell/README.md

 is detected as a PDF and displayed using pdf.js.
-In case it could not figure out the contents, it attempts to convert it to text and displays it as the usual control-character porridge (though it is mercifully silent, unlike Unix terminals)
+In case it could not figure out the contents, it attempts to convert it to text and displays it as the usual weird-character porridge (though it is mercifully silent, unlike Unix terminals)

 In some cases, you have to manually convert data between stages in the